DraftKings promo code: Get $300 in bonus bets for UFC 324 fight card, Pimblett vs. Gaethje on Saturday

 UFC 324 betting preview

-Justin Gaethje, 37, is 26-5 over his career, but he's 1-2 in UFC title fights.
-The veteran fighter is coming off a unanimous decision victory over Rafael Fiziev at UFC 313 in March.
-Paddy Pimblett, 31, has a career 23-3 record, including 7-0 in UFC.
-This is his first UFC title opportunity, which comes after a third-round TKO victory over Michael Chandler in April at UFC 314.
-Gaethje is No. 4 in the lightweight class, with Pimblett ranked fifth heading into this interim championship fight.
-Ilia Topuria is the current lightweight champion, but he's currently stepping away from fighting due to legal battles.
-Saturday's winner will likely take on Topuria next.
+Justin Gaethje is at the tail end of his fighting career at age 37, but that doesn't mean he's ready for retirement quite yet.
+Gaethje is 26-5 over his career, and he's won three of his last four fights, most recently defeating Rafael Fiziev via unanimous decision at UFC 313 in March.
+He lost his only fight in 2024, coming to Max Holloway, but defeated Dustin Poirier and Fiziev for the first time in 2023.
+While Gaethje has made a career against big-name fighters, he's now arguably the biggest name the 31-year-old Paddy Pimblett has fought yet.
+Pimblett is 7-0 in the UFC and 23-3 professionally.
+He most recently defeated Michael Chandler by TKO at UFC 314 in April.

-The first UFC card on Paramount+ also features Sean O'Malley vs. Song Yadong in a bantamweight bout.
-O'Malley is ranked third in the division, with Yadong ranked fifth.
-Merab Dvalishvili is the current champion.
-O'Malley, who is 18-3 over his career, lost to Dvalishvil as the champion and then again in a rematch on June 7 at UFC 316.
-Yadong, 28, is 22-8-1 over his career and is coming off a unanimous decision victory over Henry Cejudo in February.
+The first UFC card on Paramount+ also features one of the legends of the sport in Derrick Lewis squaring off in the octagon against Waldo Cortes-Acosta, the No. 5-ranked heavyweight.
+Lewis, 40, is 29-12 all-time and most recently defeated Tallison Teixeira by TKO 35 seconds into a UFC Fight Night event in July.
+However, the 34-year-old, 6-foot-4 Cortes-Acosta brings a significantly tougher challenge and an 18-2 career record.
+He's coming off back-to-back first-round TKO knockouts in November, taking fights 21 days apart.

-In the main event, Pimblett is a -230 favorite, with Gaethje at +190 odds in the latest UFC 324 odds at DraftKings Sportsbook for UFC betting.
-In method of victory betting, Pimblett is +125 to win via submission, which three of his seven career UFC wins have come by.
+For UFC betting, Pimblett is a -238 favorite, with Gaethje at +195 odds in the latest UFC 324 odds at DraftKings Sportsbook for the main event.
+For method of victory betting, Pimblett is +125 to win via submission, which three of his seven career UFC wins have come by.
 He's +350 to win by KO/TKO/DQ and +550 to win by decision.
 Gaethje is +400 to win by KO/TKO/DQ and +550 to win by decision.
-Before them, O'Malley is the -218 favorite, with Yadong at +180 odds.
-O'Malley is +100 to win by decision, with Yadong at +300 to win via decision at DraftKings.
+Lewis is a +275 underdog, with Cortes-Acosta a -345 favorite for their bout.
+The over/under is 1.5 rounds in what is expected to be a hard-hitting matchup, and Cortes-Acosta has -110 odds to win by KO/TKO/DQ.
 Bet on UFC 324 at DraftKings Sportsbook, where new users get $300 in bonus bets if your first $5 bet wins:

 Responsible Gaming at DraftKings